syncfusion-content/reactjs-docs/ReactJS/DigitalGauge/Character-Settings.md

 ## Font Customization

 You can customize the **font** of the text as per your requirement.
-To customize the font, you have to set `enablecustomfont`.
+To customize the font, you have to set `enableCustomFont`.
 Following font customization options are available.

 **Font-family**- used to set the font-family of the text.